wlugmayr/chimerax-starmap/sphinx/commands.rst

 Scripting the Analysis
 ^^^^^^^^^^^^^^^^^^^^^^

-For testing purposes we implemented some scripting and *hidden* commands for the analysis part via *ChimeraX* command scripts.
+For internal purposes we implemented some scripting and *hidden* commands for the analysis part via *ChimeraX* command scripts.
 E.g. you could let *ChimeraX* download a PDB and a map, fit them manually and then generate the Z-scores for testing the software.

 A script would look like (below called *run_fsc.cxc*)::